AliciaFalconCaro/MiniProject_CommercialAgentAgenda/README.md

 This mini-project helps organize and automate customer visits for a commercial agent.
+It was created as part of a coursework for a Software Engineering module for a MSc in Cybernetics and Communications.

 This project was created and tested in Visual Studio 2019.